b-elamine/b-elamine/README.md

 - 👋 Hi, I’m @b-elamine
 - 👀 I’m interested in mobile developement and ML
-- 🌱 I’m currently learning more about ML and Federated learning
+- 🌱 I’m currently learning more about ML, FL and DSP
 - 📫 How to reach me :
   - email : m.bechorfa@esi-sba.dz
   - WhatsApp : +33 626576789